umgbhalla/dotfiles/README.md

     ```
     sudo pacman -S openssh
     ```
-7. Use any of my dotfiles or programs you would like at this point. **A `bspwm` configuration and an `sxhkd` configuration must be included or the window manager may not boot properly**.
-The example configurations can be used with the commands below.
-    ```
-    mkdir -p ~/.config/bspwm
-    cp /usr/share/doc/bspwm/examples/bspwmrc ~/.config/bspwm/
-    mkdir -p ~/.config/sxhkd
-    cp /usr/share/doc/bspwm/examples/sxhkrc ~/.config/sxhkd/
-    ```
-    Make sure the `sxhkd` configuration file is changed to open the correct terminal emulator.
+7. Install my dotfiles.
+See [cloning](#cloning) for more details.
 8. Log out of the user you created.
-Then log back in, clicking on the gear icon below the password blank and choosing `bspwm` before typing the password.
-You will now boot into `bspwm`.
+Then log back in to verify everything is functioning properly.

 ## Personal Configuration <a name="personalconfig"></a>